Ybalrid/BtOgre2/README.md

 ## Changes made and current state

-Right now, this is probably not really recomeded to base any project on this thing, but there's nothing that would break dramatically

  - Motion states moves "derivated coordinates" instead of the parent ones
  - Class implementation are not in headers
  - Debug drawer re-implemented for Ogre V2 by using a manual object instead of an array of dynamic renderables